 Are you going to change a teenager’s financial future today?
 If the answer is a resounding yes! (and it better be!) check out this list of money books for teens.

-This post contains affiliate links so if you buy one of these books I will get a small percentage of the sale.
+This post contains affiliate links, so I will get a small percentage of the sale if you buy one of these books.
+You can read the full disclosure here.

 Best Financial Books for Young Adults